How to be a calmer person

 Learn how to tackle stress in a healthy way with these seven tips.
 Remember, you don't have to follow these tips perfectly to find calm - don't put too much pressure on yourself and have fun.

 Writing about feelings can help us process them.
 A University of California study found activity in the amygdala (the part of the brain which controls the intensity of emotions) was reduced by regular writing – especially if done by hand.
 The study found that keeping a journal was more effective for male participants.

 “We often have events that continually play in our minds,” says Julian.
 “Writing them down is a way of emptying the head.”

-Whether it’s making pottery or joining a drama group, there is a wealth of evidence that creative activity is good for you.
-Last year the UK’s All-Party Parliamentary Group on Arts, Health and Wellbeing produced a report on creative health, which found that 82% of people who joined a participatory arts programme enjoyed greater wellbeing as a result.
+Whether it’s making pottery or organising a remote sing-song, there is a wealth of evidence that creative activity is good for you.
+In 2017, the UK’s All-Party Parliamentary Group on Arts, Health and Wellbeing produced a report on creative health, which found that 82% of people who joined a participatory arts programme enjoyed greater wellbeing as a result.
 Creative activities encourage a sense of purpose, which helps build self-esteem.